Design and Analysis of Switchback Experiments: Proofs and Discussions from Section

-In Section~\ref{sec:Misspecifiedm} we discuss the cases when $m$ is misspecified.
+For the remainder of this section, we discuss the cases when $m$ is misspecified.
 Throughout this section in the appendix, we use both $p$ and $m$.
-Recall that $m$ is the order of carryover effect, and $p$ is the experimenter's knowledge of $m$.
+Recall that $m$ is the order of the carryover effect, and $p$ is the experimenter's knowledge of $m$.

+As we have discussed in Section~\ref{sec:Misspecifiedm}, all our estimation and inference methods will hold when $p \geq m$.
+When $p<m$, the Horvitz-Thompson estimator as we defined in \eqref{eqn:estimator} will no longer be unbiased in estimating the lag-$p$ causal estimand as we defined in \eqref{eqn:estimand}.
+However, we can still interpret the Horvitz-Thompson estimator as we defined in \eqref{eqn:estimator}.

+When $p<m$, the lag-$p$ effect in \eqref{eqn:estimand} is not well defined.
+Instead, we define the $m$-misspecified lag-$p$ causal effect that pads the $p+1$ assignments with the earlier observed treatments.

+This is a special case of the weighted lag-$p$ causal effect introduced in \cite{bojinov2019time}.
+Similarly to the average lag-$p$ causal effect, $\tau_p^{(m)}(\bY)$ captures how administering $p+1$ consecutive treatments as opposed to $p+1$ consecutive controls impact the outcomes at time $t$, \emph{conditional on} the observed assignment path up to time $t-p-1$.\footnote{See \cite[Section~3]{bojinov2019time} for an extended discussion.} See Section~\ref{sec:simu:misspecifiedm} for numerical results.